antonta's space

 ) -> Pool {

-let migrated_positions = []
+let transferred_positions = []

 let remaining = transfer_qty

-// Consume postings according to realized rule.
+// Consume positions according to realized rule.

 let positions = if rule == FIFO {